CHALKWELL HALL JUNIOR SCHOOL

 - Manages the day-to-day operation of the policy;

-- Tracks pupil data and holds termly meetings with year groups to ensure early identification and intervention through personalised learning;
+- Tracks pupil data and joins regular pupil progress meetings with year groups to ensure early identification and intervention through personalised learning;

 - Oversees the provision for and manages the responses to, children’s special needs;